Will Smith, Lady Gaga, Ben Affleck score SAG nominations

-NEW YORK (AP) — Will Smith, Lady Gaga and Ben Affleck landed individual nominations for the 28th Screen Actors Guild Awards on Wednesday, while the casts of “Belfast” and “CODA” were among those nominated for the guild's top award, best ensemble.
+NEW YORK (AP) — The Oscar race may be missing in-person glitz this year, but it doesn't lack for star power.
+Will Smith, Lady Gaga and Ben Affleck landed individual nominations for the 28th Screen Actors Guild Awards on Wednesday, while the casts of “Belfast” and “CODA” were among those nominated for the guild's top award, best ensemble.

 The nominees were announced Wednesday by actors Vanessa Hudgens and Rosario Dawson on Instagram Live.
 While the nominations were conducted virtually due to the surge in COVID-19 cases, the streamed announcement still represented one of the most meaningful mornings in an awards season largely snuffed out by the pandemic.